Erder00/Rumbleverse-server/README.md

 # THIS RUMBLEVERSE SERVER WAS NOT MADE BY ME!
-ALL OF THE WORK WAS DONE BY THE PROJECTKO TEAM! (mainly gwog), Project KO is NOT in any way affiliated with this repo.
+ALL OF THE WORK WAS DONE IN THE PAST BY THE PROJECTKO TEAM BEFORE THE SHUTDOWN!
+Project KO is NOT in any way affiliated with this repo.

 # Instructions